deniz-oezdemir/Spaeti-SnackEnd/.github/pull_request_template.md

 # How Has This Been Tested?

 Please describe the tests that you ran to verify your changes.
-Provide instructions so we can reproduce the results.
+Please provide instructions so we can reproduce the results.
 Please also list any relevant details for your test configuration.
+Please mark [x] in the relevant box.

 - [ ] Unit tests
 - [ ] Integration tests
 - [ ] Manual testing

-# Checklist:
+# Checklist

-Go through each item and mark [x] when complete.
+Please go through each item and mark [x] when complete.

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code